PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

     port = 1194

-* destination -- the i2p destination of a udpserver tunnel, required parameter
+* destination -- the I2P destination of a udpserver tunnel, required parameter
-* address -- ip address to bind local udp endpoint to, defaults to `127.0.0.1`
+* address -- IP address to bind local UDP endpoint to, defaults to `127.0.0.1`
-* port -- port to bind local udp endpoint to, required parameter
+* port -- port to bind local UDP endpoint to, required parameter

-`udpserver` forwards traffic from N i2p destinations to 1 local udp endpoint
+`udpserver` forwards traffic from N I2P destinations to 1 local UDP endpoint

     [openvpn-simple-server]
     type = udpserver
     keys = openvpn.dat
     port = 1194

-* address -- ip address to use for local udp endpoints, defaults to `127.0.0.1`
+* address -- IP address to use for local UDP endpoints, defaults to `127.0.0.1`
-* host -- ip address to forward traffic to, defaults to `127.0.0.1`
+* host -- IP address to forward traffic to, defaults to `127.0.0.1`
-* port -- udp port to forward traffic on, required parameter
+* port -- UDP port to forward traffic on, required parameter

 Socks proxy